Dordt University logo

 Key Highlights

-• Operates under the motto "Soli Deo Gloria" (To God Alone Be the Glory).
+• Guided by the motto "Soli Deo Gloria" (To God Alone Be the Glory), reflecting its core mission.

-• Named in honor of the historic 17th-century Synod of Dordt, emphasizing its deep theological roots.
+• Named in honor of the historic 17th-century Synod of Dordt, emphasizing a rich spiritual and intellectual heritage.

 Timeline